paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 ### Statutory Notes

+#### Amendment of Section
+Pub.
+L. 119–60, div.
+F, title LXIV, § 6404(c)(2), (d), (g), Dec.
+18, 2025, 139 Stat.
+1618, provided that, effective 180 days after Dec.
+18, 2025, section is amended as follows:

+(1) in the heading, by striking “National Counterproliferation and Biosecurity Center” and inserting “Counterproliferation and Biosecurity”;

+(2) in subsection (a)—

+(A) in the heading, by striking “Establishment” and inserting “Organization”;

+(B) in paragraph (1)—

+(i) by striking “The President shall establish a National Counterproliferation and Biosecurity Center, taking into account all appropriate government tools to” and inserting “The Director of National Intelligence shall”; and

+(ii) in subparagraph (A), by inserting “support efforts to” before “prevent and halt”;

+(C) by striking paragraph (2) and inserting the following:

+“(2) The Director of National Intelligence shall appoint an appropriate official within the Office of the Director of National Intelligence to oversee the efforts and activities undertaken pursuant to this section.”; and

+(D) by striking paragraphs (3) and (4); and

+(3) in subsection (b)—

+(A) in paragraph (1)—

+(i) by striking “establishing the National Counterproliferation and Biosecurity Center, the President” and inserting “carrying out this section, the Director”; and

+(ii) in subparagraph (A), by striking “Establishing a primary organization within the United States Government for integrating” and inserting “Integrating”; and

+(B) in paragraph (2), by striking “In establishing the National Counterproliferation and Biosecurity Center, the President shall address the following missions and objectives to ensure that the Center serves as the lead for the intelligence community for” and inserting “In carrying out this section, the Director shall address the following missions and objectives to ensure”; and

+(4) by striking subsections (c), (d), and (e).

+See 2025 Amendment notes below.

 #### References in Text
 This chapter, referred to in subsec. (d)(1), was in the original “this Act”, meaning act July 26, 1947, ch.
 343, 61 Stat.
 495, known as the National Security Act of 1947, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Tables.